hy6219/be-smart-and-be-happy/README.txt

 # be-smart-and-be-happy
 the one who want to study in embedded system+IoT!!
 In here, I want to share cpp study with all!
+In here, I want to share more different idea about algorithm!
+I'm studying with BOJ(Baekjoon Online Judge)!
 Thank you!
 Good Luck everyone!
 ======================================
 1. update: 08-01-2019